Vo7d/Vo7d/README.md

 # 👋 Welcome to My GitHub!

+I AM CURRENTLY SELLING MY DAYZ SERVERS AS I DON´T HAVE THE TIME TO MAINTAIN THEM ANYMORE.
+If you are interested, send me a message.

 Hey there!
 I'm vo7d, a passionate gamer, programmer, skateboarder, beerdrinker, homelab enthusiast and 3D printing technician.
 This is the place where I bring together my hobbies, skills, and projects.
 Here’s a bit about me and what I’m up to:

 ---